The Affect Schools Have on Home Values

 Use these additional resources to make a smart decision when purchasing a home.
 Hopefully, you now see how schools can impact home prices!

-About the author: The above Real Estate information on how do schools impact home prices was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on how schools impact home prices was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at billgassett@remaxexec.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 32+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 39+ Years.

 Are you thinking of selling your home?
-I have a passion for Real Estate and love to share my marketing expertise!
+I am passionate about real estate and would love to share my marketing expertise!

 I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.